 painting American Gothic, had already become a classic: Sinclair

-Lewiss Main Street.
-Published nearly twenty years earlier in 1920, Lewiss novel had come to represent the Midwest just
+Lewis's Main Street.
+Published nearly twenty years earlier in 1920,

-Lewis saw provincialism and narrowness, while Wood gloried in the
+Lewis's novel had come to represent the Midwest just as Wood's paintings

-solid,
+saw provincialism and narrowness, while Wood gloried in the soild,

 earthy strength of his fellow midwesterners and their land.
 Both

-men felt conflicted about their homes, and these dichotomies
+men felt conflicted about their homes, and these dichotomies filteres

-filtered into their work.
-This publication explores the American
+into their work.
+This publication explores the American Main Street

-created for the 1937 Special Editions Club book, Main Street, as
+of 1937 Special Editions Club book, Main Street, as well as two

 pages, Hardcover, Full Color, 8.5" x 10.25", © 2004